kpumuk/codecolorer/readme.txt

 == Frequently Asked Questions ==

-=== I have enabled plugin in Site Admin, but my code samples are not highlighted. === You forgot to rename <tt>codecolorer.css.in</tt> to <tt>codecolorer.css</tt>.
+*Q*.
+I have enabled plugin in Site Admin, but my code samples are not highlighted.

+*A*.
+You forgot to rename <tt>codecolorer.css.in</tt> to <tt>codecolorer.css</tt>.
 See step 2.

-=== I see &amp;lt; instead of &lt; (or other HTML entities like &gt;, &amp;, &quot;) in my code. === You are should not use the visual editor when writing code into the post.
+*Q*.
+I see &amp;lt; instead of &lt; (or other HTML entities like &gt;, &amp;, &quot;) in my code.

+*A*.
+You are should not use the visual editor when writing code into the post.

-=== Does it highlights my code on server or client side? === CodeColorer performs code highlighting on the server, you could see HTML of the highlighted code in page source.
+*Q*.
+Does it highlights my code on server or client side?

+*A*.
+CodeColorer performs code highlighting on the server, you could see HTML of the highlighted code in page source.

-=== Is it produces valid XHTML source? ===
+*Q*.
+Is it produces valid XHTML source?

+*A*.
 Yes, resulting XHTML is completely valid.

-=== Could my visitors insert their code snippets in comments? === Yes, CodeColorer supports code highlighting in comments using the same syntax, as you use in your blog posts.
+*Q*.
+Could my visitors insert their code snippets in comments?
+*A*.
+Yes, CodeColorer supports code highlighting in comments using the same syntax, as you use in your blog posts.

 == Supported languages ==